NVRC: Neural Video Representation Compression: Appendix

 \subsection{Limitations}

-As the implementation of NVRC is based on sophisticated neural networks, it requires substantial computational resources, in particular at the encoder.
-This results in increased energy consumption and a negative environmental impact.
+\textbf{Encoder complexity.} As the implementation of NVRC is based on sophisticated neural networks, it requires substantial computational resources, in particular at the encoder.
+This is a common issue with many INR-based approaches that require content overfitting during encoding.
+It makes this type of approaches unsuitable for real-time encoding scenarios like video conferencing.
+This also results in increased energy consumption and a negative environmental impact.
 Future work should focus on reducing the complexity of this model.

+\textbf{Latency.} As INR-based video codecs require overseeing all frames of a video sequence at the same time during encoding, the system latency become more longer compared to conventional and some end-to-end learned video codecs which perform per-frame encoding.
+This prevents these INR models from adoption in practical application scenarios.

+\textbf{Reproducibility.} In this paper, we have not studied reproducibility, which is a critical issue for the practical application of deep video compression with entropy coding.
+While our experiments focus on floating-point operations, the operations in the proposed method can also be implemented, for example, using integer operations \cite{ballejm19}, which can ensure reproducibility.